CAPABILITY · SALES & LEAD-GEN

 How does the system handle TCPA compliance and consent management?

 Every build ships with a documented consent architecture.
-Opt-in language is captured at the collection point — web form, QR code, verbal consent logged by staff — with a timestamp and source recorded for each contact.
-Where the use case involves promotional messaging, double opt-in is triggered automatically.
-Any inbound STOP, UNSUBSCRIBE, QUIT, or CANCEL keyword triggers immediate suppression across all outbound queues and updates the contact record in your CRM in real time.
-The suppression list is the source of truth — no batch job needed to sync it.
-We also configure quiet hours per your jurisdiction's state-level SMS laws, which in some states are stricter than the federal TCPA floor.
-The consent records are stored in a format that makes them retrievable if you ever need to demonstrate compliance.
-We're not attorneys and this isn't legal advice, but the system is built to reflect current TCPA requirements as of early 2026 — your counsel should review the consent language before go-live.
+Opt-in language is captured at the collection point, whether that is a web form, a QR code, or verbal consent logged by staff, with a timestamp and source recorded for each contact.
+When the use case involves promotional messaging, double opt-in triggers automatically.
+Any inbound STOP, UNSUBSCRIBE, QUIT, or CANCEL keyword suppresses the contact across all outbound queues and updates the CRM record in real time.
+The suppression list is the source of truth, so no batch sync is needed.
+We also configure quiet hours per your jurisdiction's state-level SMS laws, which in some states run stricter than the federal TCPA floor.
+Consent records are stored in a retrievable format if you ever need to demonstrate compliance.
+We are not attorneys and this is not legal advice, but the system is built to reflect current TCPA requirements as of early 2026, and your counsel should review the consent language before go-live.

-Which SMS providers does this integrate with, and can we use our existing number?
+Which SMS providers does this integrate with, and can we keep our existing number?

-The default build runs on Twilio, which supports short codes, toll-free numbers, and 10DLC-registered long codes depending on your volume and use case.
-If you're already running a Twilio account, the concierge wires into your existing setup and you keep your current business number.
-MessageBird and Vonage are supported if you have an existing contract with either.
-10DLC registration — the carrier-required business vetting process for A2P SMS in the US — is handled as part of onboarding if you don't already have it.
-Toll-free numbers are an option for lower-volume use cases with faster registration timelines.
-Short codes work for high-volume promotional programs but involve a longer provisioning window and higher monthly cost.
-We'll recommend the right number type based on your expected monthly message volume and use case during the scoping call.
+The default build runs on SMS provider, which supports short codes, toll-free numbers, and 10DLC-registered long codes depending on your volume and use case.
+If you already run a SMS provider account, the concierge wires into your existing setup and you keep your current business number.
+MessageBird and Vonage are supported if you have a contract with either.
+10DLC registration, the carrier-required business vetting process for A2P SMS in the US, is handled during onboarding if you do not have it yet.
+Toll-free numbers are an option for lower-volume use cases with faster registration.
+Short codes work for high-volume promotional programs but carry a longer provisioning window and higher monthly cost.
+We recommend the right number type based on your expected monthly volume during the scoping call.

-Broadcast tools are one-way by design — you write a message, send it to a list, and the platform tracks opens and clicks.
-If someone replies, you either get an email notification and handle it manually, or the reply disappears.
+Broadcast tools are one-way by design.
+You write a message, send it to a list, and the platform tracks opens and clicks.
+If someone replies, you either get an email and handle it by hand, or the reply disappears.
 The SMS Concierge is built around the reply.
-It reads the inbound message, understands what the person is asking in the context of your business, generates a relevant response, and continues the conversation until there's a resolution — a booking, an answer, a handoff to staff.
-Outbound is still there, but segmented by CRM data rather than a flat list.
-The real difference is that broadcast tools require your staff to handle every inbound thread.
-The concierge handles most threads without staff at all, and routes the exceptions with full context so the human isn't starting from scratch.
+It reads the inbound message, understands what the person is asking in the context of your business, generates a relevant response, and keeps the conversation going until there is a resolution: a booking, an answer, or a handoff to staff.
+Outbound is still here, but segmented by CRM data rather than a flat list.
+The real difference is that broadcast tools make your staff handle every inbound thread.
+The concierge handles most threads on its own and routes the exceptions with full context, so the human is not starting from scratch.

 How does the concierge pull context from our CRM or booking system?

 The integration reads from your CRM or practice management system at the start of each conversation.
-When an inbound SMS arrives, the system matches the sender's phone number to a contact record, pulls their last interaction date, service history, open appointments, and any custom fields the build is configured to use.
-That context shapes the response — a returning customer asking about pricing gets a different reply than a cold contact asking the same question.
-On the booking side, the concierge checks live availability through your scheduling system rather than quoting from a static block, so what it offers is actually bookable.
-When an appointment is confirmed in the SMS thread, the booking writes back to the scheduling system automatically.
-The CRM record updates with the conversation outcome.
-Default integrations are HubSpot, Cal.com, and common practice management platforms — if you're running something else, we scope the integration during the build.
+When an inbound SMS arrives, the system matches the sender's phone number to a contact record and pulls their last interaction date, service history, open appointments, and any custom fields the build is configured to use.
+That context shapes the reply, so a returning customer asking about pricing gets a different answer than a cold contact asking the same thing.
+On booking, the concierge checks live availability through your scheduling system rather than quoting a static block, so what it offers is actually bookable.
+When an appointment is confirmed in the thread, it writes back to the scheduling system automatically and the CRM record updates with the outcome.
+Default integrations are HubSpot, Cal.com, and common practice management platforms.
+Running something else?
+We scope the integration during the build.

 What does Golden Horizons recommend for measuring ROI on this build?

 Three numbers worth tracking from day one.
-First, inbound response rate — what percentage of inbound SMS contacts get a reply within five minutes compared to your baseline before the build.
-Speed-to-response is the single biggest driver of lead conversion on SMS because most contacts are comparing options.
-Second, booking conversion from SMS thread — how many inbound conversations end in a confirmed appointment versus a drop-off.
-The concierge logs each conversation outcome so you can see where threads stall.
-Third, staff time on SMS — how many inbound messages per week your front desk was touching manually before the build versus after.
-Most businesses we work with have no baseline data on that number, so one of the first things we set up is a simple logging layer that makes it measurable.
-We don't promise specific conversion lifts because every business starts from a different baseline, but we can show you within the first thirty days exactly what the system is handling and where the gaps are.
+First, inbound response rate: what percentage of inbound SMS contacts get a reply within five minutes versus your baseline before the build.
+Speed-to-response is the single biggest driver of lead conversion on SMS, because most contacts are comparing options while they wait.
+Second, booking conversion from the thread: how many inbound conversations end in a confirmed appointment versus a drop-off.
+The concierge logs each outcome so you can see where threads stall.
+Third, staff time on SMS: how many inbound messages a week your front desk was touching by hand before the build versus after.
+Most businesses we work with have no baseline on that number, so one of the first things we set up is a logging layer that makes it measurable.
+We do not promise a specific conversion lift, since every business starts from a different baseline, but within the first thirty days we can show you exactly what the system is handling and where the gaps are.